How to create custom Quick Actions in MacOS Mojave

 The Automator app has been a part of Macs forever, and Mojave adds a new Quick Action Workflow template for creating scripts that you can employ from Finder.
 To get started, launch the Automator app, click New Document, select Quick Action Workflow and click the Choose button.

-Here's an easy one I created because I regularly take screenshots on my MacBook ($1,279 at Amazon.com) and then need to change them from PNG files to JPEGs.
+Here's an easy one I created because I regularly take screenshots on my MacBook ($1,899 at Apple) and then need to change them from PNG files to JPEGs.
 Now, I can perform this maneuver right within Finder or on my desktop without needing to open Preview.

 From the left panel under Actions, I selected Photos.
 Next, from the column just to the right I grabbed Change Type of Images and dropped it in the blank work area on the right.
 It will ask if you want to add an action to copy the image (preserving the original in the process) or skip that and just change the original.
 After answering Add or Don't Add to that question, you'll see your action(s) on the right panel.
 You can choose your desired file type in the Change Type of Images box, and if you opted to make a copy of the screenshot, then you can choose the destination for the copy in the Copy Finder Items box.